edgedb/edgedb/docs/reference/projects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to remove the link between your project and its linked instance, run ``edgedb project unlink`` anywhere inside the project.
+If you want to remove the link between your project and its linked instance, run :gelcmd:`project unlink` anywhere inside the project.
 This doesn't affect the instance, it continues running as before.
 After unlinking, can run ``edgedb project init`` inside project again to create or select a new instance.